Thanks for your request. Our survey is on our way to your inbox

 Is your power backup investment failsafe when Eskom load shedding strikes?

-A wave of load shedding is hitting the country again, as you would have experienced, no doubt.
-This has resulted in incidents where service providers such as OR Tambo International Airport, Chris Hani Hospital and many others have been unable to operate at full capacity.
-We ourselves have suffered a generator failure at our head office, at a highly inconvenient time.
+Wave after wave of load shedding has hit the country, as you would have experienced, no doubt.
+This has resulted in incidents where service providers and businesses in all industries have been unable to operate at full capacity.
+Initially, when all of this started in 2020, we ourselves suffered a generator failure at our head office, at a highly inconvenient time.
 These events prompted us to have a critical look and think about what should be in place to ensure a reliable backup when the inevitable will occur.
 After all, even backup plans need maintenance.

-Before you lift a finger, or grab a meter, it is important to get a little (but good) understanding of the real-life situation.
-In any case where you want to ensure predictable, reliable operation of a thing (be it machine, computer, or even a human) you should know:
+Before you lift a finger or grab a meter, it is important to get a little (but good) understanding of the real-life situation.
+In any case where you want to ensure predictable, reliable operation of a thing (be it a machine, computer, or even a human) you should do a risk assessment to know:

 What are the critical functions you expect from the thing?